Grand Rapids Marijuana Charter Amendment Explained

 Section (a) contains the standard definition of "marijuana" as used throughout the Michigan Penal Code.
 A person is prohibited from possessing, controlling, using, or giving away marijuana (cannabis).

 Section (b) makes possession, control, use, or giving away marijuana a civil infraction that is punishable by a $25 fine.
 A civil infraction is similar to a parking ticket.
 It is not a criminal offense, and is punishable only by monetary fine.
 Subsequent violations are $50 for a second ticket; and $100 for a third or additional violation.
-Jail, incarceration, probation, or rehabilitation are expressly prohibited.
+Jail, incarceration, probation, or rehab are expressly prohibited.
 Fines and costs are waived if the violator has a medical recommendation from a doctor, medical practitioner, or a qualified health professional.
 A court can waive the fine if a person successfully demonstrates an affirmative defense of medical use, by showing that marijuana helps, restores, and/or relieves their pain or discomfort.

 Section (c) provides that violators will be given infraction tickets much like a speeding or parking ticket.